sys-bio/tellurium/docs/tellurium_methods.rst

 	sbmlstr = readFromFile('mymodel.xml')

+.. autofunction:: tellurium.getVersionInfo
+.. autofunction:: tellurium.getTelluriumVersion
+.. autofunction:: tellurium.noticesOff
+.. autofunction:: tellurium.noticesOn
 .. autofunction:: tellurium.saveToFile
 .. autofunction:: tellurium.readFromFile
-.. autofunction:: tellurium.noticesOff
-.. autofunction:: tellurium.noticesOn

 -------------------------
-Model Loading Utilities
+Model Loading
 -------------------------
 There are a variety of methods to load models into libRoadrunner.
 At the most basic level one can load the model directly using libRoadRunner:
 ::